GreenAsJade/react-dynamic-help/README.md

 ---

-V 0.6.0 - Basic implementation of the concept.
+V 0.7.0 - Basic implementation of the concept, enough features to actually use.

 Demo at https://github.com/GreenAsJade/react-dynamic-help-demo